leedavies/getandcleandata/CodeBook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-Clone this repository.
+1. Clone this repository.
-Load the R source file using source('run_analysis.R') Run the tidyUCIHARDataSet() function to return data.frame of the tidy data.
+2. Load the R source file using source('run_analysis.R')
+3. Run the tidyUCIHARDataSet() function to return data.frame of the tidy data.
-Run the writeAverageForVariableAndSubject() function to create a file containing the average of each variable for each activity and each subject.
+4. Run the writeAverageForVariableAndSubject() function to create a file containing the average of each variable for each activity and each subject.

 ###Cleaning of the data
-Short, high-level description of what the cleaning script does.
+The function tidyUCIHARDataSet
+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.

 For a more detailed description of the code see the following link.
 <a href="https://github.com/leedavies/ProgrammingAssignment2/blob/master/README.md">README.md</a>